WheelBarrow2/maximizeOrOpen/README.md

 ## FAQ

 ##### Does this run on Windows or Mac?
-No, only Linux systems using X-Server, since it uses wmctrl (and screen for that matter).
+No, only Linux systems using X-Server, since it uses wmctrl.

 ## Other
 ##### Linux Mint keybidning
 Open System Settings -> Keyboard -> Shortcuts -> Custom Shortcuts Add a custom shortcut, where the Name is arbitrary.
-The Command should be `python /pathToScript/moro.py -a appToRun`.
-If we want to do this with google-chrome, we would have `python /pathToScript/moro.py -a google-chrome-stable`
+The Command should be `moro -a appToRun`.
+If we want to do this with google-chrome, we would have `moro -a google-chrome-stable`
 ![alt text](http://i.imgur.com/nGT0HNI.gif)